adricort/rover/README.md

 - The rtabmap.launch that is called from the slam.launch has some settings for Rviz and Rtabmapviz, cfg files, depth and stereo, odometry?, RGB-D, pointcloud, SLAM, and many other parameters.

-> :warning: It is important that, before going to the next section, one modifies this launch file by changing the rviz config to: `<arg name="rviz_cfg"                default="$(find slam)/rviz/slam.rviz" />`
+> :warning: It is important that, before going to the next section, one modifies this launch file by changing the rviz config (around line 37) to: `<arg name="rviz_cfg"                default="$(find slam)/rviz/slam.rviz" />`

-The documentation, maps, images, and other useful files inside "rovy_docs".
+- The documentation, maps, images, and other useful files inside "rovy_docs".

 ## Usage ##

-1. `roslaunch slam slam.launch`
+1. command: `roslaunch slam slam.launch`

-The previous command will launch the rs_camera.launch that is from the realsense2_camera package from Intel Realsense, for the D435i depth camera.
-In addition, an madgwick- imu filter is run as a node.
-The already explained rtabmap.launch from the rtabmap_ros package is executed (generates poincloud and occupancy with a SLAM approach), it is important to mention that, within this rtabmap launch file, Rviz is settup and run.
-Furthermore, in this slam launch file, some other parameters are given, such as robot descriptions, imu settings, and a template for robot localization.
+The previous will launch everything that is needed to already display the topics in Rviz, the pointcloud, and the grid map.

-2. `rosrun qr_loc_reader qr_tf_broadcaster_fromimage.py`
+2. command: `rosrun qr_loc_reader qr_tf_broadcaster_fromimage.py`

 The previous command will setup the image topic into Rviz, and will detect and localize (with TF) the QR codes within the 3D map.

-3. `roslaunch slam move_base.launch`
+3. command: `roslaunch slam move_base.launch`

 The previous command will show the costmap by layering with different colors the 2D map.
 It will also create the global and local paths once a 2D Nav Goal is manually set on the map.

-4. `rosrun slam navigation_node.py`
+4. command: `rosrun slam navigation_node.py`